-Power to Underwrite or Accept Placings
+Power to underwrite or accept placings

-The exposure of the Scheme to agreements and understandings which are underwriting or sub underwriting agreements, or contemplate the securities will or may be issued or subscribed for or acquired for the account of the Scheme, must, on any day be covered (as explained above in relation to derivative transactions) and such that, if all possible obligations arising under them had immediately to be met in full, there would be no breach of any limit in the FCA Rules.
+The exposure of the Scheme to agreements and understandings which are underwriting or sub underwriting agreements, or contemplate the securities will or may be issued or subscribed for or acquired for the account of the Scheme, must, on any day be covered (as explained above in relation to derivative transactions) and such that, if all possible obligations arising under them had immediately to be met in full, there would be no breach of any limit in the COLL Sourcebook.

-Guarantees and Indemnities
+Guarantees and indemnities

-Neither the Scheme nor the Depositary (on account of the Scheme) may provide any guarantee or indemnity in respect of the obligation of any person.
-None of the property of the Scheme may be used to discharge any obligation arising under any guarantee, or indemnity with respect to the obligation of any person.

-This is subject to exceptions in the case of any indemnity or guarantee given for margin requirements where the derivatives or forward transactions are being used in accordance with the FCA Rules (summarised above) or, in the case of an ICVC, certain indemnities for certain insurances against liability for certain persons, indemnities to the Depositary against certain liabilities for safe keeping of scheme property; and indemnities given to a person winding up of a scheme in circumstances where those assets of the scheme become the first property of the ICVC.
+The Depositary (on account of a Scheme) must not provide any guarantee or indemnity in respect of the obligation of any person.
+None of the property of the Scheme may be used to discharge any obligation arising under any guarantee or indemnity with respect to the obligation of any person.
+This is subject to exceptions in the case of any indemnity or guarantee given for margin requirements where the derivatives or forward transactions are being used in accordance with the COLL Sourcebook (summarised above) or indemnities given to the person winding-up a body corporate or other scheme in circumstances where those assets are becoming part of the property of the Scheme by way of a unitisation.